papampi/braiins-os/README.md

 Local targets can be used for deploying images to locations specified by a file path.
 The default configuration enables all local targets for storing all images to a predefined directory **output**/*\<platform\>*.
-There are also special local targets for deployment utilities used for upgrading the original firmware to the braiins/LEDE one.
-The other special target is for a feeds server preparation used for upgrading braiins/LEDE firmware with a standard LEDE *opkg* utility.
+There are also special local targets for deployment utilities used for upgrading the original firmware to the braiins/OpenWrt one.
+The other special target is for a feeds server preparation used for upgrading braiins/OpenWrt firmware with a standard OpenWrt *opkg* utility.
 The following list specifies main local targets:

 * *local_sd* - the same function as remote target but target is specified by a local file path